lawrennd/old_talks/_uq/includes/forrester-function.md

 \include{_uq/includes/alex-forrester.md}

-\notes{We're going to introduce the experimental design acquisiton functions by looking at the Forrester function [@Forrester-engineering08]}
+\notes{We're going to introduce the experimental design acquisition functions by looking at the Forrester function [@Forrester-engineering08]}

 \setupcode{import numpy as np